kenamarit/2d-tilemaps-unity-tutorial/README.md

 - Draw your world
 - Make sure you are drawing on the correct layer
+- You can tint a tilemap layer any color.
+This is useful for e.g. different shades of grass

 ## Step 5: Character Controller ##